-A continuation and development of skills and ideas introduced in ART 113.
+This course is a continuation and development of skills and ideas introduced in ART 113.
 Contemporary concepts and techniques will be explored and applied.
 Students will engage in art historical discourse and theory.
+Students will expand their knowledge and use of media.

-ART214 - Introduction to Life Drawing Description
+ART214 - Introduction to Life Drawing (STU - Studio) Description

-ART 214 is an investigation of the figure concerning anatomical construction, light, space, diagrammatic analysis, and thematic content through the process of drawing.
+This course is an investigation of the figure concerning anatomical construction, light, space, diagrammatic analysis, and thematic content through the process of drawing.